 There is no switch in the breast which flips in the middle of a breastfeed to change the foremilk (the more watery milk) to hindmilk (the fatty milk).
-The Funny Shaped Woman has wonderful blog post on this (including the image above) which explains it brilliantly.
+There’s a great blog post on this which explains it brilliantly.
 I wish I’d known that the fat content in breastmilk increases slowly through the feed so even if your baby has a short feed they will still be consuming some fat.
 If you’re interested in this, you can also find out more in this article on Nancy Mohrbacher’s website.

 3. The length of a feed can vary greatly